PositronicSoftware/VoyagerAPI-Unity3d/README.md

 	// Experience should start in Paused state.
 	VoyagerDevice.Pause();

+	// If you are not making a player:

+	// Set the Content ID.
+	VoyagerDevice.LoadContent("C:/ExecutableName.exe");

+	// Notify PSM when loading is complete.
+	VoyagerDevice.Loaded(true);

+	// Set the initial Motion Profile track name.
+	VoyagerDevice.SetMotionProfile("TestProfile");
 }

-// If you are creating a player, respond to psm events to change content.
-Otherwise these calls can go into OnConnected private void OnVoyagerContentChange(string inUrl)
+// If you are creating a player, respond to PSM events to change content.
+You can remove these calls from OnConnected. private void OnVoyagerContentChange(string inUrl)
 {
 	// Set the Content ID.